In this post, we will be reviewing the 7 tremolo plugins that we consider to be the best on the market in 2021.

 Here’s a quick rundown of how the most commonly used tremolo waveshapes sound:

-- Triangle -- The triangle wave is the most commonly used tremolo waveform among guitarists.
-The shape features in many guitar amplifiers and stompbox units and are revered for sounding distinct without being overbearing.
+The triangle wave is the most commonly used tremolo waveform among guitarists.
+The shape is featured in many guitar amplifiers and stompbox units and is revered for sounding distinct without being overbearing.
 The volume modulations generated by this shape are more rigid than a sine wave but still maintain a semblance of fluidity.

 7 Best Tremolo VST Plugins of 2021